Connect with us

 South Korean engineers have invented a cement-based composite (CBC) that can be used in concrete to cause buildings to generate electricity through exposure to mechanical energy sources such as footsteps, rain, wind, and waves.

-The engineers from Incheon National University, Kyung Hee University and Korea University designed a CBC with carbon fibres that can also act as a triboelectric nanogenerator (TENG) – a type of mechanical energy harvester.
+The engineers from Incheon National University, Kyung Hee University, and Korea University designed a CBC with carbon fibres that can also act as a triboelectric nanogenerator (TENG) – a type of mechanical energy harvester.

 They developed a lab-scale structure and a CBC-based capacitor using the developed material to test its electricity generation and storage capabilities.

-“We wanted to develop a structural energy material that could be used to build net-zero energy structures that use and produce their own electricity,” said Seung-Jung Lee, a professor at Incheon National University.
+“We wanted to develop a structural energy material that could be used to build net-zero energy structures that use and produce their electricity,” said Seung-Jung Lee, a professor at Incheon National University.

 “Since cement is an indispensable construction material, we decided to use it with conductive fillers as the core conductive element for our CBC-TENG system,” he added.